 It's in our human nature to sing as humans have been performing and singing for thousands of years.
 For many people, they find joy in getting to express themselves and their emotions via song, dance, or an instrument like the piano.
 Singing is also a great way to entertain your family and friends as well as strangers.
-If you have never taken singing lessons before, it's not too late to try as singing is for anybody at any age, from two years old to sixty years old!
+If you have never taken singing lessons in Boston, Chicago, or New York City before, it's not too late to try as singing is for anybody at any age, from two years old to sixty years old!

 If you dream of performing on a big stage one day or if you simply want to enjoy serenading yourself after a long day of hard work, you can benefit from taking structured singing lessons.
 But if you do not think that you have the talent to ever become a great singer, just ask any voice coach.
 Singing is a skill that can be refined over time.
 With some hard work and regular practice with the guidance of an experienced voice professional, you'll be singing beautifully in no time.